Tel Be'ersheva National Park

 The partially restored buildings provide a picture of a typical fortified Israelite city from the Judean period, albeit a fairly small one.

 The city was surrounded by a casement wall.
-Casement walls are a typical feature of fortified Israelite cities in the Iron Age, for example at Hazor, Gezer, Megiddo and Lachish.
-It was not an exclusively Jewish design and has been found elsewhere in the Middle East, such as in some Assyrian and Hittite cities.
-It consisted of two parallel walls with a space between them divided into compartments or “casemates” — hence the name casement wall.
-The space between the walls was used for storage and in time of need for defensive purposes.
+Casement walls are a typical feature of fortified Israelite cities in the Iron Age, and are seen at Hazor, Gezer, Megiddo and Lachish.
+They are not an exclusively Jewish design and are found elsewhere in the Middle East in some Assyrian and Hittite cities.
+They consisted of two parallel walls with a space between them divided into compartments or “casemates” — hence the name casement wall.
+The space between the walls was used for storage and at time of need for defensive purposes.
 It could be filled with dirt and stones, and this would strengthen the wall against battering rams.
 Homes within the fortress abutted the inner casement wall.
+The wall itself was made of mudbricks on a foundation of stone.

-A 4-chambered gate, as demonstrated by the Inner Gate, was also common in Israelite cities.
-It led to a large open City Square and this is where judicial and commercial business was carried out and where the city elders would gather.
+A 4-chambered gate (two each side), as seen at the Inner Gate, was also common in Israelite cities.
+It led to a large open City Square and this is where judicial and commercial business was carried out and where the city elders would meet.

-There are also ruins of partially reconstructed 4-roomed Israelite homes.
-A four-roomed house is very typical of this Israelite period: These houses typically had a rectilinear plan with four spaces or rooms.
-There was a broad room at the back and three long spaces extending forward from it.
-The large central space was separated from the other rooms by stone pillars and walls, and these may have supported a roof or a second floor.
+There are also ruins here of partially reconstructed 4-roomed Israelite homes.
+A four-roomed house is very typical of this Israelite period: These houses typically had a rectilinear plan with four spaces or rooms, with a broad room at the back and three long spaces extending forward from the.
+The large central space in the middle was separated from the other rooms by stone pillars and walls, and these may have supported a roof or second floor.
 The entrance to the house was from an exterior courtyard into the central space.
-The central courtyard was used for daily activities, such as food preparation and domestic chores, and may have been open to let in light since there were no windows in the house.
+The central courtyard was used for daily activities, such as food preparation and domestic chores, and may have been open to let in light, since there were no windows in the house.
 The side rooms functioned as storage areas and stables and the back room was used for living and sleeping quarters.

 Partially reconstructed ruins of a typical 4-roomed Israelite home.

-A water system was needed for daily use and in case of siege.
-The system here is in the northeast corner of the city and is a large and impressive reservoir that was hewn into the soft chalk.
-It was constructed in the 9th century.
-It has a 20-m deep stone-faced shaft, with a flight of stairs set into its wall, and a 700 m³ reservoir hewn in the chalk rock with five compartments.
-It was fed from floodwaters from the Hebron Stream and an aqueduct from the stream can be seen when exiting the system from a tunnel.
-The water system fell out of use at the end of the Hellenistic period, apparently because of an earthquake that blocked the channel.
+A water system was needed for daily use and in case of a siege.
+The system here is in the northeast corner of the city and is a large and impressive reservoir hewn into the soft chalk.
+It was constructed in the 9th century BCE.
+It has a 20-meter-deep stone-faced shaft, with a flight of stairs set into its wall, and a 700 m³ reservoir hewn in the chalk rock with five compartments.
+Most of the tunnel and the stone steps are original.
+The reservoir was fed from floodwaters from the Hebron Stream.
+An aqueduct led from the stream, which was at a slightly higher level than the reservoir, and can be seen when exiting the system from a tunnel.
+The water system fell out of use at the end of the Hellenistic period, apparently because of an earthquake that blocked the channel..

-It is interesting to compare this altar to a four-horned incense altar found at Tel Arad, also in the desert, located before the holy of holies of a temple.
-This altar was built of small stones, and faced with unchiseled stones and had been buried together with the entire temple.
+It is of interest to compare this altar to the four-horned incense altar found at Tel Arad, also in the desert and located before the Holy of Holies of a temple.
+This altar was built of small stones, faced with unchiseled stones, and the horns were also unchiseled.
+The entire structure was buried together with its temple.
 There a biblical mandate to make altars to God only of whole stones and not to raise iron upon them (Deuteronomy 27:6).
 The presumption is that Hezekiah closed down the temple at Arad when he centralized worship in Jerusalem.
 Because it was an altar to God, he respectfully buried the altar.
 The temple was also decommissioned and buried with its altar.

-A major difference between the altar at Tel Be’er Sheva and the one at Arad is that the altar in Tel Be’ersheva is made of quarried ashlars.
+A major difference between the altar at Tel Be’er Sheva and the one at Arad is that the altar in Tel Be’ersheba is made of quarried ashlars and chiseled horns.
 It may well be, therefore, that the altar here was for pagan ritual.
 This would not be surprising as a number of the kings of Judah were pagan worshipper, including Hezekiah’s father Ahaz.
-If this were the case, Hezekiah would have destroyed this altar without providing it any respect.
-Hence, use of the ashlars in other buildings.
+If this were the case, Hezekiah would have destroyed this altar without providing it any respect and its ashlars were later used in other buildings.

 Four-horned altar made of quarried ashlars.

-Compared to many other Israelite cities, this tell is relatively small and has an oval shape.
+Compared to many other Israelite cities, this tel is relatively small and has an oval shape.
 Your tour starts from the Outer Gate.
+The path leading from the ticket office and restrooms is lined by a mudbrick wall, but this is not ancient.

 The Outer Gate: This gate was in addition to the inner gate and was dismantled in the 8th century BCE so that only the inner gate remained.
 Its base is made of rough stones and its upper section of sun-baked mud bricks.